 The post war passenger service of the Missouri Pacific is examined across its far-reaching system as well as the road it absorbed to reach the Windy City, the Chicago & Eastern Illinois.

-Morning Sun Books, hardcover with jacket, 128 pages, standard portrait book 8 x 10 in., all-color photographs
+Hardcover with jacket, 128 pages, standard portrait size, Color photographs